phreeza/manuscript_axon_potentials/doc/manuscript.md

 nonbifurcating case.
 In the bifurcating case, the low-frequency component exceeds the reach of the high-frequency comonent in both directions.
 In the non-bifurcating case, the decay is the same for both components in the axial direction.
-This is consistent with the presence of a low-frequency dipole-like potential in the bifurcating bundle but not in the non-bifurcating bundle.](../figs/fig_2.pdf)
+The scaling behaviours are consistent with the presence of a low-frequency dipole-like potential in the bifurcating bundle but not in the non-bifurcating bundle.](../figs/fig_2.pdf)

 *The barn owl neurophonic as an example that shows these properties.* In order to test our model of the extracellular field of axon bundles, we compared it to recordings from the barn owl auditory brain stem.

 We adjusted the model parameters to match the anatomy and physiology of nucleus laminaris (NL), and set the activation statistics to match measured PSTHs in response to stimulation by a click sound presented to one ear.
 We then simulated the resulting EFP at varying depths, corresponding to recording depths in the experiment.
 The resulting recordings from experiment and simulation are shown in Figure 3.

 The simulated EFPs showed several characteristics that are also observed in the data.
 Firstly, the high-frequency component shows a steady increase in latency